toraritte/nix-tome/draft.md

   + **Compatibility of dependencies**

     Dependencies also need to be *compatible* with what is expected by the referring component.
 In general, not all versions of a component will work.
 This is the case even in the presence of type-checked interfaces, since interfaces never give a full specification of the observable behaviour of a component.

-Also, components often exhibit build-time variability, meaning that they can be built with or without certain optional features, or with other parameters selected at build time.
+    Components also often exhibit build-time *variability*, meaning that they can be built with or without certain optional features, or with other parameters selected at build time.
 Even worse, the component might be dependent on a specific compiler, or on specific compilation options being used for its dependencies (e.g., for Application Binary Interface (ABI) compatibility).

+  + **Location of dependencies**

-• Even if all required dependencies are present, our component still has to find them, in order to actually establish a concrete composition of components.
+    Even if all required dependencies are present, our component still has to *find* them, in order to actually establish a concrete composition of components.
 This is often a rather labour-intensive part of the deployment process.
 Examples include setting up the dynamic linker search path on Unix systems [160], or the CLASSPATH in the Java environment.

+> [160] TIS Committee.
+Tool Interface Specification (TIS) Executable and Linking Format (ELF) Specification, Version 1.2. http://www.x86.org/ftp/manuals/tools/elf.pdf, May 1995.

+  + **Non-software dependencies**

-• Components can depend on non-software artifacts, such as configuration files, user accounts, and so on.
+    Components can depend on non-software artifacts, such as configuration files, user accounts, and so on.
 For instance, a component might keep state in a database that has to be initialised prior to its first use.

+  + **Hardware requirements**

+    Components can require certain hardware characteristics, such as a specific proces- sor type or a video card.
+These are somewhat outside the scope of software deployment, since we can at most *check* for such properties, not *realise* them if they are missing.

+  + **Distributed dependencies**

+    Finally, deployment can be a distributed problem.
+A component can depend on other components running on remote machines or as separate processes on the same machine.
+For instance, a typical multi-tier web service consists of an HTTP server, a server implementing the business logic, and a database server, possibly all running on different machines.

+So we have two problems in deployment:

+  1. we must *identify* what our component’s requirements on the environment are, and

+  2. we must somehow *realise* those requirements in the target environment.

+     Realisation might consist of installing dependencies, creating or modifying configuration files, starting remote processes, and so on.

+Manageability issues The second category is about our ability to properly manage the deployment process.
+There are all kinds of operations that we need to be able to perform, such as packaging, transferring, installing, upgrading, uninstalling, and answering various queries; i.e., we have to be able to support the evolution of a software system.
+All these operations require various bits of information, can be time-consuming, and if not done properly can lead to incorrect deployment.
+For example: